All You Need to Know About Darjeeling First Flush Tea

 The tea industry in Darjeeling employs approximately half the locals living in the region either directly or indirectly.
 Since tea harvesting began in Darjeeling, the region has expanded from a small property to a bustling tourist town that boasts other attractions such as the famous Darjeeling Himalayan Railway, which has been designated as a UNESCO World Heritage Site, and Tiger Hill.

-Spring Ardour Organic Darjeeling Black Tea First Tea 2023
+Spring Splash Darjeeling Black Tea First Flush 2025

 With the beginning of First Flush season, the current months are a great time to visit the Darjeeling region and view the first flush harvesting up close and learn what makes Darjeeling First Flush the Champagne of Teas.